George Allen (American politician): 2006

 Sidarth, who is of Indian ancestry, was born and raised in Fairfax County, Virginia.
 The remarks quickly went viral and became a major news item on all of the network and cable television news shows.

-Webb won by approximately a third of a percent – 8,805 votes.
-Two days after the election, on November 9, 2006, Allen held a press conference in Alexandria, Virginia, announcing that he had conceded the race to Webb and would not seek a recount.
+Webb won by approximately a third of a percent – 9,329 votes.
+Two days after the election, on November 9, 2006, Allen held a press conference announcing that he had conceded the race to Webb and would not seek a recount.
 His defeat was widely attributed to the remarks made by him on the trail.

 Tenure

 The bills that Allen introduced or authored in the Senate include: